thesheff17/smtc/README.rst

 ************

 os -
-    * it doesn't matter what operating system you use but I would recommend ubuntu linux.
+    * it doesn't matter what operating system you use but I would recommend http://ubuntu.com/ linux.

 linux/ubuntu -
-    * python 2.7.x should already be installed on your system.
+    * python 2.7.x should is already on your system.
+You can check by typing python at the prompt.
     * sudo apt-get install git-core gitk python-mysqldb spe

 mac -